melaku-z/ethio-european-date-converter/README.md

 # Ethio-European Date Converter

 Ethiopian calendar is unique for having 13 months, 12 months each with 13 days and 1 more month with 5 or 6 days.
 It is also 7/8 years behind the European calendar.
-This project contains javascript code, and a web application for conversion of the date formats back and forth.
+This project contains javascript code (node), and a progressive web application (PWA) for conversion of the date formats back and forth.
+The web app works offline.

 This web application can be accessed at https://ethiopian-calendar.netlify.com